Chameleon Channels: Measuring YouTube Accounts Repurposed for Deception and Profit: Methods

 \subsubsection{Content Categories}

-To develop our category annotation codebook, we began with a deductive approach, selecting a set of restricted themes (or categories) from YouTube's community guidelines~\cite{youtube2024youtubes}.
-However, YouTube's content restrictions are often broad, cover a wide range of topics, and definitions often lack specificity~\cite{vidgen2019challenges}.
-To overcome this, we opted to empirically choose the topics we annotate and based on their presence in a smaller random subset.
-This approach lets us develop an intuition for the types of content disseminated and how they are presented, which will later be necessary to produce few-shot examples for LLM annotation.
-To begin this analysis, the lead author reviewed the videos of 104~repurposed Fameswap channels (10\%), flagging videos that had content covered by community guidelines.
+\textbf{Ideological Content.} Based on YouTube's misinformation guidelines~\cite{youtube2025misinformation,youtube2025medical,youtube2025elections}, we created three codes covering \textit{political}, \textit{medical}, and \textit{news} content.
+News and political content often overlap (i.e., politcal news), but not always.
+We do not attempt to verify whether videos' content constitute misinformation or disinformation---the latter defined by its intentionality.
+We do not verify the veracity of claims, as we discuss in \S~\ref{sec:limitations}.
+However, the dissemination of political or news-related information through social media channels not associated to established news outlets is a hallmark of influence operations, regardless of the claims' veracity~\cite{woolley2023manufacturing}.

-Annotating for \textit{kids} content was straightforward based on YouTube's definition~\cite{youtube2024child}, as well as \textit{content that may infringe copyright}~\cite{youtube2025copyright}.
-Similarly, based on the misinformation guidelines~\cite{youtube2025misinformation,youtube2025medical,youtube2025elections}, we created three codes covering \textit{political}, \textit{medical}, and \textit{news} content.
-Although news and political content overlap (i.e., politcal news), non-news political content, and non-political news content also exist and are important to distinguish~\cite{haroon2025whose}.
-We do not attempt to verify whether videos' content constitute misinformation or disinformation---the latter define by its intentionality.
-We address this limitation in Section~\ref{sec:limitations}.
-In addition to political and news content, we noticed a substantial number of \textit{religious} videos.
+In addition to political and news content, we noticed a substantial number of \textit{religious} videos in our sample.
 Although religion is not a topic captured in community guidelines, we opted to include it as a code given its frequent co-occurrence with geopolitical content and frequently observed content involving religious leaders with political appointments.
 Past work has also found religious videos to frequently co-occur with extremist and hateful content~\cite{albadi2018are,albadi2022deradicalizing}.
+Lastly, we included codes for \textit{extremist} content and \textit{manosphere} content, based on past work on radicalization pathways on YouTube~\cite{hortaribeiro2021evolution}.